Skip to main content

 Late November and December

 At this early stage it’s important to remind yourself -- hopefully not for the first time -- that the job market is tight, and even very good candidates can end up empty-handed the first or second or third time around.
 If you’ve followed the steps here, you already have another set of jobs in your sights.
 You may wish to keep looking into opportunities for teaching inside and outside your home department.
-Many universities need TAs for courses in General Education, “Great Books,” “western civilization,” or composition.
+Many universities need TAs for courses in General Education or core curricula, “Great Books,” or composition.
 Chairs and graduate advisers, especially if they are new to the post and/or worried about keeping up your morale, won’t always bring up these opportunities of their own accord, and sometimes they delay until the last minute, when it’s too late.
 This kind of extra-departmental interdisciplinary teaching, while challenging, can be one of the most rewarding experiences of your early career.
 So ask around, look through the undergraduate course guide, or contact your graduate dean for information.
 If you’re not sure whether this kind of teaching is right for you, seek out fellow students who have done it.
 Once you decide, make certain that your adviser and graduate chair know that you’re interested.

 Look outside your home university too: ask faculty for advice about local departments and part-time opportunities that have been available in the past.